-- d.
-Posting of Documents: Properly submitted documents are then posted by the IRG ConvenorResponse on the IRG website as official documents and the submitters will be notified by the IRG ConvenorResponse by email.
+- a.
+Request for Document Number: All documents submitted to IRG must be given a document number.
+The number is to be assigned by IRG Convenor.
+The submitter should first contact IRG Convenor for a document number with a document title.
+Once the document number is assigned, the information will be posted on IRG website.
+Document numbers can be pre-assigned during IRG meetings for activities between IRG meetings. - b.
+Submission of Documents: All registered documents must be submitted to IRG Convenor.
+The submitted documents must contain an assigned IRG document number in text form (except files of pure tables to avoid interfering with the data presented in the table) so that searching can be supported.
+Note: Feedback to and comments on a given document will not be assigned a new document number.
+Rather, they will use the same document number with extensions to facilitate tracking for the same topic. - c.
+File size: Documents larger than 4MB must be split into multiple files for easy uploading, downloading and searching.
+The compressed files can be in either zip format with .zip extension or RAR format with .rar extension.
+For files that are much larger than 4MB, the submitters should inform IRG Convenor in advance.
+IRG Convenor can, at his/her discretion, instruct the submitters to submit them as large files, which will be handled differently. - d.
+Posting of Documents: Properly submitted documents are then posted by IRG Convenor on IRG website as official documents and the submitters will be notified by IRG Convenor by email.
 The submitters should double check the posted documents upon receiving the emails to ensure that the intended documents are properly posted for viewing by the public.
-In case of a large file, the submitter must first provide a method (e.g., web download, ftp) for the IRG ConvenorResponse to obtain the file.
-The IRG Response Convenor will then post it on the IRG large-file posting sites and provide the link(s) on the IRG website for download. - e.
-Disqualified Documents: Documents with certain basic information missing such as the submitter's name, title, purpose or files that are not in the appropriate size may be rejected by the IRG ConvenorRepertuen for posting.
-All other documents that fail to comply with the above registration process and the preliminary review by the IRG ConvenorRepertuen for basic information will not be treated as IRG documents.
-As such, issues contained in such documents will not be discussed by the IRG formally. - f.
+In case of a large file, the submitter must first provide a method (e.g., web download, ftp) for IRG Convenor to obtain the file.
+IRG Convenor will then post it on IRG large-file posting sites and provide the link(s) on IRG website for download. - e.
+Disqualified Documents: Documents with certain basic information missing such as the submitter's name, title, purpose or files that are not in the appropriate size may be rejected by IRG Convenor for posting.
+All other documents that fail to comply with the above registration process and the preliminary review by IRG Convenor for basic information will not be treated as IRG documents.
+As such, issues contained in such documents will not be discussed by IRG formally. - f.
 Document format: Documents submitted by submitters should use the most commonly-used document format for easy reading by members on all platforms.
 Static documents should use PDF.
-Data files intended for consolidation, revision and processing can use other appropriate document formats depending on the nature of data, such as Microsoft Excel, CSV, plain text, or PNG. - 6.2.
+Data files intended for consolidation, revision and processing can use other appropriate document formats depending on the nature of data, such as Microsoft Excel, CSV, plain text, or PNG.

+6.2.
 Contact for IRG Document Registration

-The current IRG ConvenorRapporteur is Prof. Qin LU and her contact information is as follows:
+The current IRG Convenor is Prof. Qin LU and her contact information is as follows:

-Professor Qin Lu Department of Computing The Hong Kong Polytechnic University Hung Hom, Hong Kong Tel.
-(852) 2766 7247 Fax.
-(852) 2774 0842 Email: csluqin@comp.polyu.edu.hk
+Professor Qin Lu

+Department of Computing

+The Hong Kong Polytechnic University

+Hung Hom, Hong Kong

+Tel.
+(852) 2766 7247

+Fax.
+(852) 2774 0842

+Email: csluqin@comp.polyu.edu.hk